Crispy seared chicken thighs in a creamy white wine sauce with bacon, mushrooms and onions. Serve with plenty of extra bread for dipping!

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-This coq au vin blanc recipe is a French chicken stew made with white wine, cream, and vegetables – a lighter twist on the classic coq au vin, traditionally prepared with red wine.
-The name translates to “cock with wine,” and while the original dish was made with rooster, chicken has long since become the staple protein.
+This coq au vin blanc recipe is a French chicken stew made with white wine, cream, and vegetables — a lighter twist on the classic coq au vin, traditionally prepared with red wine.
+The name translates to “cock with wine,” and while the original dish was made with rooster, chicken has long since become the go-to protein.

 Key Ingredients in Coq au Vin Blanc